 If you’re into ultralight travel and backpacking, you know firsthand that every ounce and cubic inch counts.

 But the size & weight savings don’t end there.

 In addition to the camera, what else do you take with you?

-You need a bag to carry everything, a tripod capable of supporting the camera and lens, additional lenses, filters, and so on.
+You need a bag to carry everything, a tripod capable of supporting the camera and lens, additional lenses, filters, etc.

 Electronic Viewfinder Capabilities

 Electronic viewfinders aren’t perfect, but they’re quickly catching up to optical viewfinder quality.